How to keep a remote team connected and create a happy workplace

 Time for a happy ending?

 It’s no easy task to keep a happy work environment and maintain employee engagement when the workplace is no longer fixed.
 Working from home is now accepted as normal and the office as we know it is a distant memory for many people.
-The new hybrid workplace has its benefits, but some pretty challenging problems, too.
+The new hybrid workplace has many employee benefits and some pretty challenging problems, too.
 But, if you overcome those challenges and bring your people together in person or online, you’re on the way to a happy workplace and a productive workforce.

 References and Further Reading